xydan83/open62541-nodeset-exporter/README.md

 - python3
 - pip
-- conan
+- conan 1
 - git
 - make
 - cmake
 - GCC (C++20 features are available since GCC 8, but development was carried out on GCC 12). https://gcc.gnu.org/projects/cxx-status.html
-- pre-compiled and pre-installed open62541 version 1.3.x or 1.4.x
+- pre-compiled and pre-installed open62541 version 1.3.x or 1.4.x (UA_ENABLE_JSON_ENCODING=ON needed)

 Conan dependencies:

+- boost/1.84.0
-- boost/1.79.0
+- tinyxml2/10.0.0
-- tinyxml2/9.0.0
+- fmt/10.2.1
-- fmt/8.1.1
+- magic_enum/0.9.6
-- libxmlpp/5.0.1 (only for tests)
+- libxmlpp/5.2.0 (only for tests)
 - doctest/2.4.11 (only for tests)
 - trompeloeil/47 (only for tests)

-To build the environment, you can use the **install-build-deps.sh** script if you are working on Ubuntu 20 (Focal Fossa) or 22 (Jammy Jellyfish) version or add your version to the following part of the code:
+To build the environment, you can use the **install-build-deps.sh** script if you are working on Ubuntu 24 LTS (Noble) version or add your version to the following part of the code, for example:

 ```bash
     case "${VERSION}" in
     *Focal* | *Jammy*) # <-- Here
 ```
+But if you add support for previous OS versions, you will need to change some versions of Clang and GCC or other utilities in the script.

 ## How to build